neillarkin/webshop/README.md

 ### Use case scenarios
 Below are some stories that a typical user can follow:

-*A new user should be able to:
+* A new user should be able to:
-** Visualize the home page and view all the records currently on sale ** Visualize the artists in the store
+– Visualize the home page and view all the records currently on sale – Visualize the artists in the store
-** Visualize an artists records
+– Visualize an artists records
-** Visualize genres in the store
+– Visualize genres in the store
-** Visualize a genres records
+– Visualize a genres records
-** Visualize the navigation bar and links to all sections of the site ** Visualize a search bar for finding records.
+– Visualize the navigation bar and links to all sections of the site – Visualize a search bar for finding records.
-** Return to a previous page with using a device or browsers back button ** Register and create an account
+– Return to a previous page with using a device or browsers back button – Register and create an account

-* An active user should be able to purchase a record ** Visualize and browse all the records on sale
+* An active user should be able to purchase a record
+– Visualize and browse all the records on sale
-** Visualize records by genre
+– Visualize records by genre
-** Filter categories from the navigation bar
+– Filter categories from the navigation bar
-** Perform searches from the navigation bar
+– Perform searches from the navigation bar
-** Register or log in to an account
+– Register or log in to an account
-** Edit a profile
+– Edit a profile
-** Add, remove or amend records in a cart
+– Add, remove or amend records in a cart
-** Add contact and payment details
+– Add contact and payment details
-** Pay for a record(s)
+– Pay for a record(s)

-* When a registered user wants to add a record to their wishlist ** Add a record to their wishlist
+* When a registered user wants to add a record to their wishlist – Add a record to their wishlist
-** Edit and Save wishlist item
+– Edit and Save wishlist item
-** Delete a wishlist item
+– Delete a wishlist item

 ## Features
 * Browse all records by artist or genre.